jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 IronPython benefits from a JIT compiler to achieve speedups in longer running programs.

-While IronPython programs can take full advantage of multi-core hardware, the drawbacks of IronPython are largely the same as those of Jython.
+While IronPython programs can take full advantage of multicore hardware, the drawbacks of IronPython are largely the same as those of Jython.
 C extensions are somewhat supported using "IronClad", a commercial tool developed by Resolver Systems.
 This support only extends to